Mayflower (tugboat): Service

-Mayflower was built to work on the Gloucester and Sharpness Canal and in the River Severn, one of three tugs ordered after trials had shown they were much more efficient than horse-drawn boats.
+Mayflower was built for the towage contractor Timothy Hadley to work on the Gloucester and Sharpness Canal and in the River Severn on behalf of the Canal Company.
+She was one of three tugs ordered shortly after trials by the Canal Company had shown they were much more efficient than horse-drawn boats.
 Altogether they cost £3,000.
+The other two tugs were Moss Rose (1860) and Violet (1862).

 Mayflower started work between Sharpness and Gloucester Docks, towing trains of small sailing vessels such as trows and ketches, and, after the new docks at Sharpness were completed in 1874, larger steamers one at a time.
+During 1874, she was purchased (along with Hadley's four other tugs; the initial three had been joined by the Stothert built Myrtle and Hazel) by the Canal Company, which had by then renamed itself the Sharpness New Docks & Gloucester & Birmingham Navigation Co..
+She was fitted with a new boiler and a condenser (both provided by G. K. Stothert) in 1876, and converted into a tandem compound in 1888 by adding a new high pressure cylinder and piston above the existing one.

 By the late 1890s she was the most seaworthy tug in the fleet, and she was altered to make her suitable for work in the Bristol Channel.
-Her original single-cylinder engine was replaced in 1899 with a vertical two-cylinder compound condensing engine supplied, along with a new boiler, funnel, propeller and shafting by W Sisson & Co of Gloucester for £940.
+Her original engine was replaced in 1899 with a vertical two-cylinder compound condensing engine supplied, along with a new boiler, funnel, propeller and shafting by W. Sisson & Co of Gloucester for £940.
+Her original engine was transferred into Hazel.
 The steering position, which had previously been abaft the funnel, was moved forward, and a waist high iron steering shelter added to give the skipper some comfort.
 She went back to work outside Sharpness, towing sailing vessels through the dangerous stretches of the Severn Estuary to the mouth of the river Wye and back again.

 Around 1907, the Canal Company decided to compete on the River Severn upstream of Gloucester to Worcester.
 In 1909 Mayflower was again altered when the funnel was arranged to hinge down (counterbalanced with large weights which can still be seen) to enable her to pass under the fixed bridges on this stretch of water.
+She as also fitted with another new boiler, made by G.K.
+Stothert (No. 303) and costing £298; this boiler is still in the tug.
 She was now capable of working on every part of the navigation from Worcester to Chepstow, and because of this, became regarded as the training tug in the canal's fleet, which she continued to be until the end of her working life.